Audace-Sailing-Team/mothics/docs/basics.rst

 expected, there are several tools available to help diagnose and resolve issues.

-The first thing to check when encountering problems is the system logs.
+The first thing to check when encountering problems is the **system logs**.
 Logs provide detailed information about what Mothics is doing and can help identify errors or unusual behavior.
 To view the logs, run